-All lots are to comply with City of Edmonton Zoning Bylaw Landscape requirements, and it is the responsibility of the homeowner to ensure that their landscaping meets these requirements.
+All lots are to comply with City of Edmonton Zoning Bylaw Landscape requirements and it is the responsibility of the builder to ensure that their landscaping meets these requirements

 All landscaping including front, rear and sides must be completed, in accordance with the above requirements, within twelve months of completion of the house (subject to seasonal limitations) and completed prior to final inspection of the property for architectural / landscaping compliance.
 Upon completion of the landscaping, a final inspection is to be requested through the Builder via archcontrol.com.
 All inspections will be completed during the inspection season (late spring to early fall - weather permitting).
-To ensure compliance with the landscaping requirements, a caveat has been filed against the property and will not be discharged until approved inspections are issued from the Architectural Consultant.